Running Integration Tests

 Can’t read files specified as arguments

-This happens if the integration tests are executed from a wrong directory.
+This happens if the integration tests are executed from the wrong directory.

 Could not read “dev/tests/integration/phpunit.xml”